HVAC emergency in Chicago? Call Bernie's Heating & A/C Service now! Same-day service available for all heating and cooling emergencies.

 Manufacturer warranty claims require documentation, proof of installation, serial number verification, and sometimes diagnostics from the failed component.
 We handle all of this paperwork and deal with the manufacturer directly.
 You just pay us for labor and materials - we get the warranty compressor.

 You can't tell without testing.
 The symptoms are identical - outdoor unit hums but doesn't start, struggles to turn on, or won't run at all.
-The capacitor costs $180-$280 to replace and fails more often than compressors.
-Always test the capacitor and contactor first ($89 test).
+Always test the capacitor and contactor first.
 Any honest technician does this before diagnosing compressor failure.

 4-6 hours for straightforward residential jobs.
 Chicago alley access adds 30-60 minutes.
 Rooftop installations take longer due to access challenges.
 We usually complete same-day if we have the compressor in stock or can get it from our supplier.

-We'll test the capacitor first ($89), check your warranty, and give you honest math on repair vs replace.
+We'll test the capacitor first, check your warranty, and give you honest math on repair vs replace.
 No upselling - just the truth about what makes financial sense for your situation.